 5. Improper Breach Risk Assessment and/or Breach Notification

 OCR revised the definition of a “breach” in 2013; when an organization is unsure if unauthorized access, use, or disclosure of PHI requires notification, they should perform a four-factor assessment.
 While some organizations updated their policies to follow this new requirement, many organizations still use old, outdated procedures when approaching these incidents.

 The Breach Notification rules requires covered entities to notify affected individuals, OCR, and possibly media no more than 60 days following the discovery of a breach that has affected more than 500 individuals.
 Failure to do so can result in OCR enforcement and monetary penalties among other consequences.

 Learn from Past HIPAA Violations

-Learning from the mistakes of others will help covered entities implement their own policies.
+Learning from the mistakes of others will help covered entities implement their own policies and avoid HIPAA privacy gaps.
 Organizations should: review, and update if necessary, current policies to confirm terms are defined properly; confirm breach assessments are determined by the current, four-factor methodology; ensure template notification letters include correct and required content; and confirm breach notification reaches all appropriates parties in a timely fashion.

 Compliancy Group helps health care organizations avoid common mistakes in compliancy.
 We help simplify compliance so you can confidently focus on your business.
 Find out more today!